Molecular Imaging and Targeted Radiotherapy

 What is fibrosis

 Fibrosis is the consequence of chronic cycles of tissue injury and repair leading to the accumulation of scar tissue in affected organs and disruption of normal tissue architecture and function.
 Fibrosis is the final common pathway in virtually all forms of chronic organ failure.
 The cellular and molecular biology of fibrosis is similar across multiple organs and multiple sources of tissue injury, including fibrotic stroma in many solid cancers.
+Fibrotic stroma can make up to 80% of tumor mass and is a suitable target for cancer treatment.

 Diagnostic imaging of fibrosis

-“Fibrosis is not the target, Fibrogenesis is”
+“Fibrosis is not a molecular target, Fibrogenesis is”

 why targeting fibrogenesis